CyrilleB79/charInfo/readme.md

 ### Version 1.5

-* Prepare compatibility with NVDA 2021.1 (contribution Łukasz Golonka).
+* Prepare compatibility with NVDA 2021.1 (contribution Lukasz Golonka).
 * Update along with last modifications on add-on template.

 ### Version 1.4

-* Added a script to get information for the character at the caret position (contribution Łukasz Golonka).
+* Added a script to get information for the character at the caret position (contribution Lukasz Golonka).
 * Update to Unicode 13.0.

 ### Version 1.3